Feminism, Sexual Politics, and Visual Culture

 This structure will emphasise connections through learning across differences.
 Following a tokenistic academic conference, Audre Lorde famously wrote ‘the master’s tools will never dismantle the master's house.’
 Feminist pedagogies are frequently the site for the dissemination of ‘new’ or ‘alternative’ knowledges and thus, are a critical site for the development of new methodologies, many of which 'riff' (Braidotti) – make connections that seemed not to exist before or where conventional wisdom says we ought not to tread.
 We have learned to re-examine academia’s theoretical story-telling narratives (Hemmings), and of the need to ‘cite each other into existence’ (Ahmed).
 This process comes from mutuality/generosity: less an emphasis upon sitting at the feet of the ‘master’ and more the establishment of communities of learners who bring different skills, knowledges and experiences to the process.
 It is not ‘top-down’, but emerges through engagements where candidates, supervisors and mentors, across generations, all learn; and where mentoring (staff/staff; staff/student; student/student) facilitates leadership that does not function as an imposition of hierarchy/status.
 Working with a programme of students and a group of staff enables us to be skills sharers.
 This is turn leads to mutual empowerment: rather than controlling knowledge to wield power, we all are sharing knowledge across our diversity to enable and empower people to make informed decisions about their lives.

-The Director is Hilary Robinson, Professor of Feminism, Art, and Theory, School of Arts English and Drama.
+The Director is Hilary Robinson, Professor of Feminism, Art, and Theory, School of Social Sciences and Humanities.

 The Internal Management Group comprises Dr Marion Arnold, Dr Kathryn Brown, Dr Jennifer Cooke, Dr Rachael Grew, Prof. Ruth Kinna, and Prof. Marsha Meskimmon.

-Administratively the students are within the management structures of the School of Art and Design (SAED) Post-Graduate Research (PGR) students.
+Administratively the students are within the management structures of the School Social Sciences and Humanities Post-Graduate Research (PGR) students.
 Dr Brian Jarvis is the Director of PGR.
 Emma Nadin is the administrator.
-Prof. Mike Wilson is the Associate Dean for Research.
+Prof. Stephen Rice is the Associate Dean for Research.
 Policy and Practice for PhDs at Loughborough is developed and overseen by the Doctoral College (DC).